Samo: Prelude

 According to Fredegar, Samo went to the Slavs in c.
 623–624.
 The dating has been questioned on the basis that the Wends would have most likely rebelled after the defeat of the Avars at the First Siege of Constantinople in 626.
 The Avars first arrived in the Pannonian Basin and subdued the local Slavs in the 560s.
 Samo may have been one of the merchants who supplied arms to the Slavs for their regular revolts.
 Whether he became king during a revolt of 623–24 or during the one which inevitably followed the Avar defeat in 626, he definitively took strategic advantage of the latter to solidify his position.
 A string of victories over the Avars proved his ability to his subjects and secured his election as rex (king).
 Samo went on to secure his throne by marriage into the major Wendish families, wedding at least twelve women and apparently fathering twenty-two sons and fifteen daughters.

 In 630–631, Valuk, the "duke of the Wends" (Wallucus dux Winedorum) was mentioned.
 These Wends referred to the Slavs of the Windic March, which according to some historians was the later March of Carinthia (Carantania) in present Slovenia and Austria.
 According to Jan Steinhubel, Valuk allowed Longobards to pass through his territory and attack Samo from south-west.
 Longobards were allies of Franks (Dagobert I) against Samo.
-If Valuk allowed Longobards to go through his territory, his principality could have not been part of Samo's empire.
+If Valuk allowed Longobards to go through his territory, his principality could have not been part of Samo's realm.